dizketto/naval_battle/README.md

 ## TODO

-A dedicated client would be worth to implement, based on Redis pub/sub to receive events and information about the game being played.
+A dedicated client would be worth to be implemented based on Redis pub/sub to receive events and information about the game being played.